george-hawkins/arf-drone/antenna-mount/README.md

 * Convert text to vectors using _Path / Object to path_.
 * Delete double lines using the _Edit paths by nodes_ tool.

+Hackaday has an informative [page](http://hackaday.com/2015/09/22/drawbacks-of-lased-delrin-and-how-to-slip-around-them/) covering various aspects and issues with laser cutting Delrin.

 Improvement ideas
 -----------------